beastrc/full-blockchain-solidity-course-py/chronological-issues-from-video.md

 }
 ```

 Or whatever version your `@chainlink` and `@openzeppelin` contracts need.
 For example:
 <img width="1190" alt="Screen Shot 2021-10-05 at 6 01 45 PM" src="https://user-images.githubusercontent.com/54278053/136108868-15739283-0789-4ce1-bf4a-7491ea4b7c2e.png">

+**Note:** remember this is an example, you must provide the actual location on which your `.brownie` folder is located.
+For more info on on this please refer [here](https://n4n0b1t3.medium.com/how-to-make-vsc-solidity-lint-recognize-your-chainlink-and-openzeppelin-libraries-73775129261c).

 ## Integration Testing Issues
 - In some integration tests, we do something like `time.sleep(60)`.
 Sometimes, you'll have to do much longer, we've had reports go up to `time.sleep(300)`.
 So, if you want to try that, go get a coffee break while your integration test runs!